saylesss88/nix-book/src/nix/hardening_NixOS.md

 > options when hardening NixOS.
 You will have to judge for yourself if something
 > fits your needs or is unnecessary for your setup.
 Always do your own research,
 > hardening and isolating processes can naturally cause some issues.
 There are
 > also performance tradeoffs with added protection.
+Take what you find useful
+> and leave the rest, there is a lot to cover so it's easy for it to get
+> convoluted.

 Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.